-To experience the thrill of Lake Michigan Sport Fishing, call us at today 847-746-1684, or use our online form to make your reservations.
+To experience the thrill of Lake Michigan Sport Fishing and make unforgetable memories, call us today at 847-746-1684.

 In the event we determine the lake is too rough to fish, we will notify you ahead of time and re-schedule your date.
 However, there may be days when this decision is made at the dock and your deposit will be forwarded to another date.
 We do fish in inclement weather, so be prepared and bring your rain gear.